Stability of transition semigroups and applications to parabolic equations: Applications

 \subsection{Irreducible systems coupled by matrix potentials}

-In this section, we study the asymptotic behavior of coupled systems of parabolic equations recently considered in \cite{addona_angiuli_lorenzi2019}.
+This section is about the asymptotic behavior of coupled systems of parabolic equations recently considered in \cite{addona_angiuli_lorenzi2019}.
 Formally, these equations are governed by $m\geq 2$ elliptic operators on $\R^d$ that are coupled only via the terms of order zero.
 To be more precisely, consider the operator $\bA$ (we follow the convention of \cite{addona_angiuli_lorenzi2019} and denote vector-valued objects with boldface letters), given by